The difference between eating healthy and eating to lose fat

 Written by M10 - Follow on Google+ | Facebook | Twitter

-For some, the release of lockdown may be the perfect time to regain control of certain areas of your life.
+As we faced a global pandemic this year, the importance of taking care of our health as definetly gotten more attention.
+And with less than a month away from a new year, it is the perfect time to regain control of certain areas of your life.
 One area in particular may start to become a priority to you - your body composition.
 Naturally you’ll start ticking the checklist; join a gym now that they’re open, clear out the cupboards of so-called “unhealthy” foods, and go to the supermarket (with your mask on) to stock up on what you think are the right foods to help you change your body shape.

 Here’s why it’s important to have an understanding of what eating for fat loss actually entails.